Mazharali123/NotesApplicationMVVM/README.md

 # NotesApplicationMVVM
-Notes application with best practices
+Notes application with best practices by Mazhar ali